Mayuri-Chan/pyrofork/docs/source/start/examples/inline_queries.rst

 This example shows how to handle inline queries.

-Two results are generated when users invoke the bot inline mode, e.g.: @pyrogrambot hi.
+Two results are generated when users invoke the bot inline mode, e.g.: @pyroforkbot hi.
 It uses the @on_inline_query decorator to register an InlineQueryHandler.

 .. code-block:: python

-    from pyrogram import Client
+    from pyrofork import Client
-    from pyrogram.types import (InlineQueryResultArticle, InputTextMessageContent,
+    from pyrofork.types import (InlineQueryResultArticle, InputTextMessageContent,
                                 InlineKeyboardMarkup, InlineKeyboardButton)

     app = Client("my_bot", bot_token="123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11")